-The following table provides a comparative summary of our income tax expense and effective income tax rate for the three and six months ended June 30, 2020 and 2019:
+The following table provides a comparative summary of our income tax expense and effective income tax rate for the three and nine months ended September 30, 2020:

-Three months ended June 30.
-Six months ended June 30.
-2020 2019 2019 2020 2019 Income tax (benefit) expense \$ (284.0) \$ 39.7 \$ (178.0) \$ (6.4) Effective income tax rate 21.0 % 7.9 % 25.9 % (0.6)%
+Three months ended September 30, Nine months ended September 30, 2020 2019 2020 2019 Income tax expense (benefit) \$ 88.8 \$ 67.9 \$ (89.2) \$ 61.5 Effective income tax rate 13.3 % 12.7 % 413.0 % 3.9 %

-Income tax (benefit) expense is attributable to the U.S. federal, state and foreign income taxes on our profitable operations.
+Income tax expense (benefit) is attributable to the U.S. federal, state and foreign income taxes on our profitable operations.

 During the second quarter 2020, we recognized an impairment charge of \$2,042.3 related to the KANUMA intangible asset, resulting in a deferred tax benefit of \$377.3.
 See Note 5, Intangible Assets and Goodwill, for additional information on the impairment charge.
-These deferred tax benefits increased the effective tax rate for the six months ended June 30, 2020 by approximately 11.1%.
+These deferred tax benefits increased the effective tax rate for the nine months ended September 30, 2020 by approximately 399.6%.

-The income tax expense for the six months ended June 30, 2019 includes one-time tax benefits recorded during the first quarter 2019, in connection with the future integration of intellectual property of Wilson Therapeutics into the Alexion corporate structure.
+The income tax expense for the nine months ended September 30, 2019 includes one-time tax benefits recorded during the first quarter 2019, in connection with the future integration of intellectual property of Wilson

+Therapeutics into the Alexion corporate structure.
 The deferred tax benefits included \$95.7 and \$30.3 associated with a tax election made with respect to intellectual property of Wilson Therapeutics and a valuation allowance release and corresponding recognition of net operating losses, respectively.
-These deferred tax benefits decreased the effective tax rate for the six months ended June 30, 2019 by approximately 12.1%.
+These deferred tax benefits decreased the effective tax rate for the nine months ended September 30, 2019 by approximately 8.0%.
+Additionally, during the third quarter 2019, we completed a comprehensive analysis of our current and prior year estimates related to our foreign-derived intangible income based on additional guidance provided in the proposed regulations issued by the U.S. Treasury Department in 2019.
+The analysis resulted in income tax benefits of approximately \$29.9, including \$17.0 related to prior year estimated tax benefits, which were recorded as a change in estimate in income tax expense in our consolidated statements of operations during the three and nine months ended September 30, 2019.
+These tax benefits decreased the effective tax rate for the three and nine months ended September 30, 2019, respectively.